KyranWissink/VIS/README.md

-## VIpy: HGVS variant interpretation using SPLICEAI
+## VIS: HGVS variant interpretation using SPLICEAI
 This script allows direct HGVS mutation variant prediction using SpliceAI.
 <br>
 This entire script is based on SpliceAI.
 The code can be found on their GitHub:<br>